 Implementing an App Mapping Tool

 If you’re looking for an application dependency mapping tool, there are a huge number available to you, including free and open source options if you want to trial app mapping for a smaller business or test out the concept.
 Professional solutions are increasingly comprehensive and user friendly and can simplify the process of troubleshooting when you have a problem with one of your applications, servers, or network devices.
-My favorite is definitely SolarWinds Server & Application Monitor, due to its easy integration with other tools, extensive toolset, and easy-to-use core features.
+My favorite is definitely SolarWinds Server & Application Monitor (SAM), due to its easy integration with other tools, extensive toolset, and easy-to-use core features.
 In any case, you can access free trials of most of the tools above, to find one suiting your business needs.
 You can also test drive SAM with a free demo.